Spin characters of the symmetric group which are proportional to linear characters in characteristic 2

 \subsection{Induction and restriction}

-Induction and restriction between symmetric groups of different sizes is one of the most important tools in representation theory, and the same applies to the double covers.
+Induction and restriction between symmetric groups of different sizes is one of the most important tools in the representation theory of these groups, and the same applies to the double covers.
 Robinson's \(i\)-induction and -restriction functors, which give more powerful results in positive characteristic, likewise extend to \(\hsss{n}\).
 We summarise the results we will need here, following the account in \cite{fayers18spin2}, where references and further details can be found.

 Given a character $\chi$ for $\hsss n$, we write $\chi{}\downarrow_{\hsss{n-1}}$ for its restriction to $\hsss{n-1}$, and $\chi{}\uparrow^{\hsss{n+1}}$ for the induced character for $\hsss{n+1}$.
 Now suppose $\chi$ lies in a single block, and write the content of this block as $\{0^a,1^b\}$.
 Define $e_0\chi$ to be the component of $\chi{}\downarrow_{\hsss{n-1}}$ lying in the block with content $\{0^{a-1},1^b\}$ if there is such a block, and $e_0\chi=0$ otherwise.
 Define $f_0\chi$ to be the component of $\chi{}\uparrow^{\hsss{n+1}}$ lying in the block with content $\{0^{a+1},1^b\}$ if there is such a block, or $0$ otherwise.
 Define the characters $e_1\chi$ and $f_1\chi$ similarly.
 It follows from the branching rules for $\hsss n$ and the block classification that $\chi{}\downarrow_{\hsss{n-1}}=e_0\chi+e_1\chi$ and $\chi{}\uparrow^{\hsss{n+1}}=f_0\chi+f_1\chi$ for any $\chi$.